Nazi Party/Foreign Organization: History

 In 1928, party members from Paraguay and Brazil united for the first time.
 Similar groups were established in Switzerland and the United States in 1930.
 These associations were officially recognized by the Nazi Party only after the establishment of the Auslands-Organisation.
 Local Group Buenos Aires was accepted on August 7, 1931, followed by National Committee Paraguay (August 20, 1931) and Local Group Rio de Janeiro (October 5, 1931).
 From 1932 until its prohibition in 1934, a national committee existed in the Union of South Africa that was highly popular (see German Namibians), and maintained numerous offices in the former German South-West Africa (present-day Namibia).
 Nazi Party Local Groups (Ortsgruppen) included at least 25 "party comrades" (Parteigenossen), while the so-called Stützpunkte (bases, literally support points) had five members or more.
 Additionally, large Local Groups could be divided into "Blocs" (Blöcke).

 The NSDAP/AO's main responsibilities were ideological training and ensuring that all party members aligned with the interests of the German nation.
 It aimed to unite all Party members (and members of Nazi Party-affiliated organizations) living abroad in a loosely connected group and to educate them in the philosophy, ideology, and political programs of the Nazi Party for Germany's betterment.

-The AO was not a Fifth Column organization and adhered to ten fundamental principles, which included:
+As early as 1931, ten principles of behavior were formulated and distributed as "commandments" to every member of the AO.
+They were to be treated as fundamental obligations for all Germans living abroad.
+These directives aimed to foster a people's community (Volksgemeinschaft) abroad, maintained by committed Nazis.
+They read as follows: